codingMustache/codingMustache/README.md

 ## Daily Trivia

-Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
+Which of the following languages is used as a scripting language in the Unity 3D game engine?
- 1. Cheetah
+ 1. Objective-C
- 2. Puma
+ 2. C#
- 3. Tiger
+ 3. C++
- 4. Leopard
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Cheetah
+  C#
 </details>